nimit-patel/bc-statements/README.md

     For loop
     User defined functions

-    Special keyword return, break,and  continue
+    Special keyword return, break, and continue

     Note: print expressions command prints new line after evaluating each expression for readability.

 ## Testing

-Test folder includes some test files with output in comments.
+This java project uses Maven.
+Please have maven installed to perform testing.

-###  Running the tests
+For testing, the main program takes test file path as a command line argument.

-Test is done via by providing an input file that contains bc code.
+###  To run a test

 ```
    mvn clean install